R5on11c/KLOTZ/docs/buildguide.md

 ## RESET SWITCHES

-Put the legs of the reset switch through the holen on the top of the PCB.
+Put the legs of the reset switch through the hole on the top of the PCB.
 You can secure it with some tape, since you need to solder it from below.

 ![reset switch](/docs/images/buildguide/reset.jpg)